 Reinventing Hilton Head for a New Generation Published on June 25, 2013 in Resorts/Second Homes The 21st-century challenge facing Hilton Head, a resort town steeped in 20th-century tradition: how to reach beyond the affluent retirees drawn to its famed golf resorts to a broader market that includes baby boomers and members of generations X and Y who enjoy its pristine beaches, but who have many other recreational and cultural interests as well.

-Charles Fraser’s Legacy to ULI Published on June 25, 2013 in Resorts/Second Homes With an inclination for hiring the young and entrusting them with much responsibility, Charles Fraser employed many budding real estate professionals who eventually became accomplished leaders in both the industry and ULI, including four who became ULI chairmen.
+Charles Fraser’s Legacy to ULI Published on June 25, 2013 in Development With an inclination for hiring the young and entrusting them with much responsibility, Charles Fraser employed many budding real estate professionals who eventually became accomplished leaders in both the industry and ULI, including four who became ULI chairmen.

 ULI Full Members in the News (March/April) Published on April 19, 2013 in Market Trends ULI has received a $300,000 gift from Carolyn and Preston Butcher to endow a series of annual forums dedicated to rental housing issues.
 Each forum, to be named the ULI/Carolyn and Preston Butcher Forum on Multifamily Housing, will explore aspects of the rental housing industry.
 The first of the annual events is planned for later this year.